-If you are taking on a project that involves lots of board cutting and you need to extend the reach of the saw, get a sliding miter saw.
-Still, be sure to do your research before shelling out your money.
-Sliding saws are more expensive, and you could be throwing good money away.
+If you are undertaking a project that involves lots of board cutting and you need a saw with as much reach as possible, get a sliding miter saw.
+However, take the time to do your research before making a purchase.
+Sliding saws are more expensive, and you might end up spending extra money unnecessarily.

 What is the Difference Between a Sliding Miter Saw and a Compound Miter Saw?

-A sliding miter saw can make almost all the same cuts as a compound miter saw, but the blade extends by 12 inches or 16 inches to give you the added cutting width to tackle more substantial sheet material.
+A sliding miter saw can make most of the same cuts as a compound miter saw.
+However, the blade extends by 12 or 16 inches to provide enough cutting width to tackle more substantial sheet material.

 A compound miter saw has a pivoting arm that lets you set angles from 15, 30, and 45 degrees.
-This helps you achieve accurate cuts in frames, door and window trims, baseboards, and crown molding.
+This helps you make accurate cuts for frames, door and window trims, baseboards, and crown molding.

-Compound saws have a deeper cutting ability while sliding saws have a wider cutting capacity.
+Compound saws have the ability to make deeper cuts whereas sliding saws have a wider cutting capacity.

-How Big of a Board Can a 10 Sliding Miter Saw Cut?
+How Large a Board Can a 10-Inch Sliding Miter Saw Cut?

 A 10-inch blade on a sliding miter saw should cut across boards 5.5 inches wide.
 This is sufficient for lumber measuring 2 x 6 inches.
-At 45 degrees, the same blade and saw will cut 2 x 4-inch lumber.
+At a 45-degree angle, the same blade and saw will cut 2 x 4-inch lumber.